 - Cracked glass replacement.

 - Fire Marshal or code compliance corrective actions.
 Items that need to be corrected as soon as possible to remedy fire marshal inspection discrepancies, code inspector or safety findings, etc.

 - Toilets or urinals running constantly.

 Maintenance or service item that does not pose an immediate risk to facilities, systems, equipment or components and can be handled on a planned and scheduled basis.
 Advance coordination with the customer is typically required to allow the scheduling of personnel and receipt of materials.
 Routine maintenance is the day-to-day, recurring, or periodic work required to maintain and preserve a facility or facility’s mechanical systems at optimal working conditions.
 Response time is typically 30 days.

 - General room interior issues, ceilings, floors or walls.

 - Inoperative lights and/or changing light bulbs where adequate lighting exists.

 - Paint and patch — minor.

 Priority 4 – Scheduled

-These requests enter the job queue and are processed in the order in which they are received — large-scale/multi-trade work orders are treated as projects; they may require several months to complete.
-Jobs related to specific events require adequate lead-time to be completed on the date requested.
+These requests enter the job queue and are processed in the order in which they are received — large-scale or multi-trade work orders are treated as projects and may require several months to complete.
+Jobs related to specific events require adequate lead time to be completed on the date requested.
 Convenience and environmental items not qualifying for higher priority — hanging bulletin boards, coat hooks or pictures, etc. — also fall into this category.
-While every attempt is made to accomplish all work in a timely manner, there are times when maintenance, a repair, or some other item of work must be deferred.
+While every attempt is made to accomplish all work in a timely manner, there are times when maintenance, repair, or some other item of work must be deferred.
 The requesting department or individual will be notified of the reasons for the delay.